CissiWong/product-page-from-api/README.md

 # Sprint 2 – Build a Product Page API

-Do you remember your old product page assignment with pharmacuticals?
-Today's assignment is to build an API that feeds the page the products and implement that it fetches data from your API instead of the blob of json.
-This will also be your first full stack application – meaning you will have build both the frontend and backend, YAY!
+Do you remember your old product page assignment with pharmaceuticals?
+Today's assignment is to build an API which feeds the page the products.
+So the page fetches data from your API, instead of the blob of JSON as it did before.
+This will also be your first full stack application – meaning you will have built both the frontend and backend, YAY!
+(You will use the old frontend, though, so you don't have to rebuild it)

-You will create a API that fetches all products from a database and returns the following response: (The same as the json file you had before)
+You will create a API which fetches all products from a database and returns a response which looks like the example below:

 ```
 {